tirthyme/gitops-repository-template/README.md

 The full contents of the GitOps repository can be generated by calling `kustomize build` on the _environment_ to deploy.

 For example:
-- `kustomize build environments/overlays/dev`: To generate the environment dev K8s resources, including all services (eg service A, service B, etc), and environment-specific resources
+- `kustomize build environments/overlays/dev`: To generate the environment dev K8s resources, including all referenced components (eg component A/B/...), and environment-specific resources
-- `kustomize build environments/overlays/staging`: To generate the environment staging K8s resources, including all services (eg service A, service B, etc), and environment-specific resources
+- `kustomize build environments/overlays/staging`: To generate the environment staging K8s resources, including all referenced components (eg component A/B/...), and environment-specific resources

 ## Tree Diagram